jmh3434/java-precourse/Precourse Java.md

 # Decorator Pattern

-Attaches additional responsibilities to an object dynamically.
-Decorators provide a flexible alternative to subclassing for extending functionality.
+The decorator pattern attaches additional responsibilities to an object dynamically.

+-   Decorators provide a flexible alternative to subclassing for extending functionality.

-Typically when you want to add additional functionality to a class, you subclass → extend that class and override some of the functionality of the parent class.
+Typically when you want to add additional functionality to a class, you subclass → we extend that class and override some of the functionality of the parent class.

 A classic example could be an Animal class that is a superclass and then a dog which is the subclass of the animal.
 You have a speak method on the parent class which you override in the dog class so when the dog speaks, it barks.
 If you have a cat subclass, when it speaks, it meows.
 This is typically how you would subclass in OOP and add additional functionality.

 The decorator relies more on **composition** than **inheritance**.

 By using the decorator pattern you can impoersonate a class, and add additional funcionality without any users of that class knowing that its different from the original class.

 #### How we would code a problem WITHOUT the Decorator Pattern

 Theme - Build a system to compute the cost of beverages for a coffee shop

 Coffee Beverages